Since 1999

 By analogy, consider your local bank as a metaphor for a website hosted on a computer.
 Now suppose that John Doe is a professional security camera expert and during his visit to deposit his check, he notices a defect in the bank’s security camera system that is clearly visible to his expert eye.
 This defect places many customers at risk.
 Under SB 315, the mere act of noticing this defect is a crime.
 Any attempt to report the issue to the bank is a confession of guilt and could lead to his criminal prosecution in Georgia.
 This absurd situation is precisely the outcome for well-intentioned computer security experts who see defects in the websites we all depend on to protect our most sensitive information.
 Security experts will stop reporting defects in good faith, and we will all be less safe.
 Many defects will only become known after being exploited by a malicious hacker for criminal purposes.

-Computer security law and policy is a delicate balancing act between protecting those who own computer systems/networks and the people who are victimized when a data breach occurs.
+Computer security Law & Policy is a delicate balancing act between protecting those who own computer systems/networks and the people who are victimized when a data breach occurs.
 GA SB 315 misses the mark in protecting the public.
 It actually puts the public more at risk.
 While it is true that many other states, including California, have an unauthorized computer access statute, many of those are much narrower in scope and include more exemptions for professionals who help in good faith.
 Worse, Georgia is making benign Internet access a crime by eliminating the “malicious intent” concept from its law, turning millions of web interactions into prosecutable acts and depending on prosecutors and the courts to apply the law as they see fit.

 It is my expert opinion that GA SB 315 should be dropped by the Georgia General Assembly and instead the State government should study the matter with input from all sides, including Information Security professionals, and come back in 2019 with a comprehensive data protection bill to protect all Georgia residents from the harm of their personal information being stolen.